-October is a particularly good time to visit Salem: In addition to the town's normal host of bewitching attractions, you'll find a full calendar of Haunted Happenings that range from a seance to a costume ball to ghostly guided walking tours.
-And there's nothing quite like being in Salem on Halloween!
+October is a particularly good time to visit Salem.
+In addition to the town's normal host of bewitching attractions, you'll find a full calendar of haunted happenings that range from a seance to a costume ball to ghostly guided walking tours.
+And there's nothing quite like being in Salem on Halloween.

 Year-round, Salem takes advantage of its wicked past, serving up a variety of attractions that retell the history for which the town is best known.
-In addition, you'll find other great spots to visit that commemorate Salem's seafaring history and its literary connections.
+In addition, you'll find other great spots to visit that commemorate Salem's seafaring history and literary connections.

 Start your Salem adventure at the National Park Service's Salem Visitor Center.
 From there, it's easy to follow the Heritage Trail, much like Boston's Freedom Trail, a red line that takes you through town and past many of Salem's most popular attractions.

 Close by, you'll find the Peabody Essex Museum, founded in 1799 and home to art and history collections.
 The Phillips Library on the museum's campus is a repository for the original court documents from the witchcraft trials.

 Move on to the Salem Witch Museum for a compelling retelling of the accusations, hysteria, trials, and executions of 1692 through life-size dioramas.
 This might be a bit frightening for younger children but serves as a terrific introduction to Salem's blemished history.
 If you've not yet had your fill of witchy stuff, include the Witch Dungeon Museum on your tour, too.
 There, actors re-create the witch trials based on the 1692 transcripts.